Christian Urff 2025 (updated text to a version of 2011)

 While actions on physical work equipment allow not only mathematically meaningful actions (e.g., placing a tile) but also actions that have no mathematical-conceptual equivalent (e.g., overlapping tiles, misplacements, mismatched representations), computer-assisted actions can be limited to conceptually consistent mathematical actions (Moyer et al., 2002; Bouck & Park, 2018).

-This ensures that only those operations are offered that are essential for the learner to develop and discover the didactically significant structural properties.
-All other operations that would otherwise be possible with analogue tools due to their physical properties are limited.
-For example, the virtual twenty-field ensures that:
+This ensures that only those operations are offered as actions that are important for the learner to develop and discover the didactically significant structural properties and thus for understanding.
+Other actions, which are nevertheless possible with analog tools due to their physical properties, are limited.
+For example, with the virtual twenty-frame, it is ensured that:

-This conceptual structuring Conceptual scaffolding using digital tools supports learning, especially for children with learning disabilities (Park et al., 2022; Yakubova et al., 2024).
-Especially when a profound understanding is not yet present, incorrect actions can lead to fundamental misunderstandings.
-For example, if a placement error on the concrete twenty-tile square causes the iconic and symbolic representation to mismatch (e.g., 14 tiles are on the square, but the number 15 is next to it), children often attempt to subsequently rationalize this discrepancy and construct faulty mental models.
-Virtual tools avoid such errors by only allowing conceptually correct operations and automatically ensuring consistency between all representational levels.
+This conceptual structuring Conceptual scaffolding using digital tools supports learning, especially for children with learning difficulties (Park et al., 2022; Yakubova et al., 2024).
+Particularly when a deep understanding is lacking, incorrect actions can lead to fundamental misunderstandings.
+For example, if a placement error on a physical twenty-square causes the iconic and symbolic representations to misalign (e.g., 14 tiles are on the square, but the number 15 is next to them), children often try to rationalize this discrepancy afterward, sometimes constructing flawed mental models in the process.
+Virtual tools can better prevent such misunderstandings by allowing only conceptually correct operations and automatically ensuring consistency across all representational levels.

 3. Synchronized representation across multiple representation levels

 The computer-assisted execution of the action makes it possible to synchronize actions across multiple representational levels (Krauthausen, 2012, 2022).
-This enables the dynamic networking different representations as a central element for deep mathematical understanding (Moyer-Packenham & Bolyard, 2016).
+This enables the dynamic networking Different forms of representation are a central element for a deep mathematical understanding (Moyer-Packenham & Bolyard, 2016).

 Example: If a summand on the calculation field is reduced by one, then:

-Through this supported execution and dynamic visualization, the action experience is linked across multiple representational levels.
-This creates learning opportunities that can be significant for developing a deeper understanding of basic mathematical operations.
-This is particularly true for children who are not yet able to transfer the information completely or who are making errors.
-They can validate, modify, and correct their mental model through the actions.
-However, this networked, synchronous representation must be well-balanced in terms of the scope and design of the visual elements, because the networking across multiple representational levels can also result in additional cognitive load.
-Less is often more here: a reduction to a few interconnected representations at a time is recommended.
+This supported execution and dynamic visualization link the action experience across multiple representational levels.
+This creates learning opportunities that can be significant for developing a comprehensive understanding of fundamental mathematical operations.
+This is especially true for children who, while capable of performing this transfer themselves, are still prone to errors.
+They can expand, validate, modify, and correct their mental model of the relationships between the representations through these actions – provided they are given appropriate tasks (for example: "What happens to the twenty-frame if I add five red tiles?
+Think about it first, then check.").
+However, this interconnected, synchronous representation must be well-balanced in terms of the scope and design of the visual elements, as linking across multiple representational levels simultaneously can also create additional cognitive load.
+Less is often more here: a reduction to a few interconnected representations at a time is therefore recommended.

 4. Realization of didactically valuable actions that are not objectively possible

-Particularly interesting is the visualization of action processes that illustrate core concepts of mathematics education, but cannot be realized with physical work materials at all or only with great effort.
+Of particular interest is the visualization of action processes that illustrate core concepts in mathematics education, but which cannot be realized at all or only with disproportionately high effort using physical teaching aids.

-Example of a hundred square and place value system: Here, quantities can be entered in tens and ones, allowing place value notation to be clearly experienced across all display levels.
-Some apps can even dynamically visualize the bundling and unbundling process, for example, by automatically combining ten ones into one ten.
+Example of a hundred square and place value system: Here, for example, quantities can be inserted into bundles of ten or as units, making place value notation clearly tangible across different levels of representation.
+Some apps (e.g., www.lernsoftware-mathematik.de/zahlen) can even dynamically visualize the bundling and unbundling process, for example, by automatically grouping ten units into one ten.

 5. Adaptive support and differentiated learning paths